Universum Russia's Wild Sea

 Episode 2, "Tides of Plenty" -introduces the years when life is good and there is enough to go around: the sea is filled with millions of salmon, cod and herrings and the forests abound with food.
 These riches do not last - and can vanish at any moment.

 "Russia's Wild Sea" also investigates the fascinating changes the animals have gone through in order to survive in this extreme environment, including fishes that spend hours out of water, bears that eat tiny crustaceans in spring and live off the rivers of salmon in the winter, Siberian tigers which profit from wild animal feeding programs and spotted seals that travel up rivers in order to avoid the feared orcas.

 The people who live here also provide a wealth of fascinating stories: fishermen who brave the wild sea despite the storms, reindeer breeders who roam the tundra with their herds or rangers who spend months in the wilderness.

 The Interspot film team led by director Franz Hafner worked on this documentary for four years.
 Approximately 300 days of shooting were required to capture the stunning diversity of the region, and the team travelled more than 200,000 kilometres by plane and helicopter.

 The two-part documentary "Russia's Wild Sea" shows the Sea of Okhotsk as it has never been seen before, exploring its contrasts, its wilderness and its unparalleled beauty.

-A Production of Interspot Film for ORF Universum, Russia 1, Smithsonian Channel, ZDF, Arte and National Geographic.
-Distributed by ORF Enterprise.
+A production of Interspot Film for ORF Universum, Channel One Russia, Smithsonian Channel, ZDF, Arte France and National Geographic.
+Distributed by ORF - Enterprise.